NALCAP Visa (North American Language and Culture Assistant Program)

 • Refusal of the visa or study stay permit: Refusals of a NALCAP visa will always be notified in writing, setting forth the grounds on which the decision adopted was based.

 • Appeals: If a NALCAP visa is refused, the applicant may submit an appeal for reconsideration to this Consular Office within 1 month of the day following the date on which notification of the refusal is served.
-An application for judicial review may also be filed with the High Court of Justice of Madrid within the 2-month period beginning the day after the date on which the applicant receives notification of the visa refusal or of the dismissal of the reconsideration appeal.
+An application for judicial review may also be filed with the High Court of Justice of Madrid within the two month period beginning the day after the date on which the applicant receives notification of the visa refusal or of the dismissal of the reconsideration appeal.

 This information is not binding and does not alter or replace the relevant regulations, which shall always prevail.